mysociety/alaveteli/docs/running/admin_manual.md

 ### Hiding certain text from a request using censor rules

-Censor rules can be attached to a request or to a user and define bits of text to be removed (either from the request (and all associated files e.g. incoming message attachments) or from all requests associated with a user), and some replacement text.
+Censor rules can be attached to a request or to a user.
+These rules define bits of text to be removed (either from the request (and all associated files e.g. incoming message attachments) or from all requests associated with a user), and some replacement text.
 In binary files, the replacement text will always be a series